amina-safdar/web_dev/README.md

 - Technologies used: JavaScript, HTML5/CSS3

 #### [Super Shapes](https://super-shapes-105.superhi.com/)
-A site developed to showcase web motion graphics as SVG animations done using the Anime.js library.
+Responsive site developed to showcase web motion graphics as SVG animations done using the Anime.js library.
 Tachyons classes are implemented to create a responsive grid system for the display of the animations and additionally to increase readability and loading speeds with as little CSS as possible.
 - Technologies used: JavaScript, HTML5/CSS3

 #### [Type Checker](https://typechecker-7.superhi.com/)